 Facebook Stories can't see screenshots.
 This is because the platform doesn't have the technical means to monitor such actions.
 However, it's always a good idea to follow Facebook's terms of use and respect the privacy of others.

 You can go to your Facebook profile and look for the 'Stories' section.
-Usually, it's easy to find on the top or side of the page.
+There might be an option to view past stories there.